bakeyeon/colorfish_public/README.md

-# Colorfish Test — Experimental Platform (English)
+# Colorfish Test — Experimental Platform

 This repository contains the source code for the web-based experimental platform used to collect data for **"The Grue Divide: When Cognitive Accuracy Doesn't Predict Affective